LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/usefulSolutions.md

 <img style="width:600px" src="img/ConvoBuilder/bp_consistentGreeting2.png">

-In the conversation above, the Fallback dialog is triggered due to the consumer's last utterance.
-Before the dialog is processed, it first checks the `transferAcknowledged` bot variable.
+In the conversation above, the Fallback dialog is triggered due to the consumer's last utterance to the human agent, which is checked by the bot.
+Before the Fallback dialog is processed, it first checks the `transferAcknowledged` bot variable.
 Since the variable is set to "no", it immediately redirects the consumer to the VIP dialog, which begins.

 Because the first interaction, our "paybill_flow_start" interaction, sets the `transferAcknowledged` bot variable to "yes", subsequent, unmatched utterances likewise trigger the Fallback dialog.
-However, the fallback message is sent instead.
+However, the Fallback dialog flow begins instead.

 <img style="width:600px" src="img/ConvoBuilder/bp_consistentGreeting3.png">

+The conversation flow never gets stuck in the redirect loop from the Fallback dialog to the VIP dialog.

 #### Transfer example 2: Consumer's last utterance is matched